 This upscale community balances its cosmopolitan vibe against a laid-back pace.

 This is San Diego’s most prestigious community, but it’s still a beach town at heart.
 Even world-famous area restaurant George’s at the Cove has a relatively casual dress code.
 Still, La Jolla checks all the boxes for those who live the high life.
 There’s couture shopping on Prospect Street (sometimes called the "Rodeo Drive of San Diego"), car dealerships selling Lamborghinis and Bentleys, luxury hotels like the historic Grande Colonial, plus plenty of fine dining, golf, spas, and top-rated scuba and surfing spots.
 Add in the area’s secluded trails, scenic overlooks, and perfect Mediterranean temperature and it’s all too easy to see why living in La Jolla is so desirable.

-Activities revolve around the stunning shoreline and plethora of water activities.
+Activities revolve around the stunning shoreline and a plethora of water activities.

 A booming arts scene, with incredible murals displayed in the open for the enjoyment of all.

 La Jolla is known for contemporary art, but the ‘hood’s most Instagrammable work isn’t in a gallery.
 Instead, it’s exhibited publicly, usually on the side of private buildings.
 Look around any corner as you walk through downtown La Jolla Village and you’ll see them—the vibrant, large-scale murals of The La Jolla Mural Project.
 This artist-commissioned eye candy is on display for a minimum of two years and turning a corner to discover one of these gems is a total delight.
 For a deeper dive into La Jolla’s cultural offerings, don’t miss the Museum of Contemporary Art San Diego on Prospect Street, the Tony Award-winning La Jolla Playhouse, classical music performances from the La Jolla Music Society, and the Birch Aquarium at Scripps.